tsantero/xmonad/README.md

 xmonad-xmobar-config
 ====================

-configuration files for xmobar and xmobar
+configuration files for xmonad and xmobar